IBM/aspera-cli/docs/README.erb.md

 openssl rsa -pubout -in ${KEY_PAIR_PATH} -out ${KEY_PAIR_PATH}.pub
 ```

-`openssl` is sometimes compiled to support option `-nodes` (no DES, i.e. no passphrase, e.g. on macOS).
+`openssl` is sometimes compiled to support option `-nodes` (no DES, that is, no passphrase, for example, on macOS).
 In that case, add option `-nodes` instead of `-passout pass:_passphrase_here_` to generate a key without passphrase.

 If option `-nodes` is not available, the passphrase can be removed using this method: